Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 - external access integrations support
 - secrets support
 - argument default values

+**Note**: argument names are now quoted automatically by the provider so remember about this while writing the procedure definition (argument name should be quoted or uppercase should be used for the argument name).

 ### *(new feature)* Account role data source
 Added a new `snowflake_account_roles` data source for account roles.
 Now it reflects It's based on `snowflake_roles` data source.